 The physician should provide reasoning as to why a strict AMA Guides impairment is not an accurate assessment of impairment in the case, and reasoning behind the alternative impairment rating.
 The physician may not use work restrictions from the 1997 PDRS or simply use an alternative method to achieve a desired result.

 Ultimately a WCALJ will review the physician's reasoning and facts of the case to determine whether the physician's impairment rating and reasoning constitutes substantial medical evidence.
 Therefore the physician's reasoning will be important when providing an alternative rating per Almaraz/Guzman.

 Q: How does the DEU handle Almaraz/Guzman ratings?

 A: The DEU will provide both a standard AMA Guides rating and an Almaraz/Guzman rating whenever applicable.
 For Almaraz/Guzman ratings the DEU will still apply the PDRS rules of combining impairments and disabilities, unless the physician specifies an exception as part of the Almaraz/Guzman rating.

 Q: Which combining chart do I utilize for a rating under the new schedule?

-For ratings under the old schedule, use the procedures for combining multiple disabilities on pages 81 and 82 of the old schedule.
+For ratings under the 1997 Permanent Disability Rating Schedule, use the procedures for combining multiple disabilities on pages 7-12 thru 7-12 of the 1997 schedule.

 A: No. The new schedule states that an impairment rating based on the body or organ rating system of the AMA Guides may be increased up to 3% for pain that is above and beyond the pain associated with the underlying impairment rating.
 Under the new schedule, a subjective impairment (pain) can only be used as a potential add-on to an existing impairment.
 (See illustration in question below)